dweekly/docs/pages/dashboard/people-based-attribution.md

 This new install summary chart by default shows Branch only installs, that are powered by the new attribution [windows](#attribution-windows).
 If you want to see all installs, and not just Branch driven installs, simply click `Show All Installs`.
 You will likely notice a higher number of installs driven by Branch--this is because we have a bigger window to count an install.

-Filtering is improved on this chart, as you can add additional query logic by clicking `Add Compare` and `Add Filter`.
+Filtering is improved on this chart, as you can add additional query logic by clicking <notranslate>**Add Compare**</notranslate> and `Add Filter`.
 Previously, you could only filter by one dimension, and now you can filter with more dimensions, with more comparisons.

 #### Click Flow Section